Wētā FX: 2010s

-For Rise of the Planet of the Apes in 2011, the company was able to develop their motion capture technique to be able to leave the studio for shooting on location.
-The motion capture technology would be improved in the 2014 sequel Dawn of the Planet of the Apes.
-This was further refined in War for the Planet of the Apes in 2017.
+For Rise of the Planet of the Apes (2011), Weta developed a motion capture technique that could be utilized while shooting on location.
+(Note: Attributed to multiple references:) The technology was improved for the sequel Dawn of the Planet of the Apes (2014), (Note: Attributed to multiple references:) and was further refined for War for the Planet of the Apes (2017).
+(Note: Attributed to multiple references:)

 2020s

 On June 19, 2020, Weta Digital announced that it would be producing original animation content under the name Weta Animated.
-The company also announced a new chief executive Prem Akkaraju, who comes from Los Angeles.
-In September 2020, Weta was able to secure a multi-year deal with Amazon Web Services to use the Amazon cloud to forward its VFX and computer animation production.
+(Note: Attributed to multiple references:) The company also announced a new chief executive, Prem Akkaraju.
+(Note: Attributed to multiple references:) In September 2020, Weta was able to secure a multi-year deal with Amazon Web Services to use the Amazon cloud to forward its VFX and computer animation production.

-In December 2020, Weta Digital CEO Prem Akkaraju announced additional board members including Tom Staggs, Jeff Huber and Ken Kamins.
+In December 2020, Weta Digital CEO Akkaraju announced additional board members including Tom Staggs, Jeff Huber and Ken Kamins.
 They join current board members Peter Jackson, Fran Walsh, Sean Parker and Joe Letteri.

 On June 17, 2021, Weta Digital announced they have partnered with Autodesk to productize Weta's proprietary tools based in Autodesk Maya for a cloud service called WetaM.
 It will first be released in Q4 as a private beta.
 On August 23, 2021, Weta Digital announced a collaboration with SideFX for a cloud service combining the studio's proprietary tools within SideFX's Houdini called WetaH.